SouthernMethodistUniversity/hpc_docs/docs/tutorials/globus_box_transfers.md

 ```

 The you must agree to give Globus the requested permissions.
-The screenshot below is for M3 access.
+The screenshot below is for M3<!-- Mentions M3 --> access.
 The permissions for Box are similar.

 ```{image} ../images/globus/permissions.png